-- (1) On notification of POV arrival, owners will provide the following documents to the local FRS: - (a) A valid U.S. Forces Certificate of License. - (b) A valid ICC. - (c) A vehicle-condition report. - (d) DD Form 1173, AE Form 600-700A, or a valid DOD ID card. - (e) AE Form 190-1AA. - (f) Proof of ownership. - (2) After providing the documents in (1) above to the FRS, owners will obtain 30-day temporary plates at the local FRS.
-Paragraph 3-7 provides instructions for 30-day registrations.
-POVs will not leave the delivery site without temporary or permanent U.S. Forces-provided license plates properly attached to the POV. - (3) Owners without a valid U.S. Forces Certificate of License will register their POVs as nonoperational.
-If community policy will not allow an owner to leave his or her POV at the delivery site, the owner will obtain the required liability insurance and temporary license plates that are valid for 1 day (that is, they must be returned on the same day they were issued) and provide a driver who is licensed by the U.S. Forces and appointed by the owner's chain of command to move the POV to an approved site.
+(1) On notification of POV arrival, owners will provide the following documents to the local FRS:

+(a) A valid U.S. Forces Certificate of License.

+(b) A valid ICC.

+(c) A vehicle-condition report.

+(d) DD Form 1173, AE Form 600-700A, or a valid DOD ID card.

+(e) AE Form 190-1AA.

+(f) Proof of ownership (last issued registration or title).

+(2) After providing the documents in (1) above to the FRS, owners will obtain temporary registration at the local FRS.
+Paragraph 3-7 provides instructions for temporary registrations.
+POVs will not leave the delivery site without temporary or permanent U.S. Forces-provided license plates properly attached to the POV.

+(3) Owners without a valid U.S. Forces Certificate of License will register their POVs as nonoperational.
+If community policy does not allow an owner to leave his or her POV at the delivery site, the owner will obtain the required liability insurance and temporary license plates that are valid for 1 day (that is, they must be returned on the same day they were issued) and provide a driver who is licensed by the U.S. Forces and appointed by the owner's chain of command or supervision (a person at or above company commander grade, flight commander, or equivalent-level civilian) to move the POV to an approved site.
 This approval will be attached to the application.
 When 1-day plates are returned, the registration clerk will provide copies of the nonoperational registration to the owner.